Chindits: Final operations

 On 17 May, Slim had formally handed control of the Chindits to Stilwell.
 Stilwell insisted that the Chindits capture several well-defended Japanese positions.
 The Chindits had no support from tanks or artillery and this led to heavier casualties than before.
-According to David Rooney, the Chindits were misused under Stillwell's command and suffered heavy casualties undertaking roles that they were not trained or equipped for.
+According to David Rooney, the Chindits were misused under Stillwell's command and suffered heavy casualties undertaking roles for which they were neither trained nor equipped.

-Over the period from 6 June to 27 June, Calvert's 77th Brigade took Mogaung and suffered 800 casualties – 50 per cent of the brigade's men involved in the operation.
+From 6 June to 27 June, Calvert's 77th Brigade took Mogaung and suffered 800 casualties; 50 per cent of the brigade's men involved in the operation.
 Fearing that they would then be ordered to join the siege of Myitkyina, Calvert handed Mogaung over to Force X, shut down his radios and retreated to Kamaing, where Stilwell had his headquarters.
 A court-martial was likely until Stilwell and Calvert met in person, and Stilwell finally appreciated the conditions under which the Chindits had been operating.

 111 Brigade, after resting, was ordered to capture a hill south west of Mogaung, known as Point 2171.
 It did so but was now utterly exhausted.
 Most of the men were suffering from malaria, dysentery and malnutrition.
 On 8 July, at the insistence of the Supreme Commander, Admiral Louis Mountbatten, doctors examined the brigade.
 Of the 2,200 men present from four and a half battalions, only 119 were declared fit.
 The brigade was evacuated, although Masters sarcastically kept the fit men, "111 Company", in the field until 1 August.

 The portion of 111 Brigade east of the Irrawaddy were known as Morris Force, after its commander, Lieutenant-Colonel J. R. "Jumbo" Morris.
 They had spent several months harassing Japanese traffic from Bhamo to Myitkyina.
 They had then attempted to complete the encirclement of Myitkyina.
 Stilwell was angered that they were unable to do so but Slim pointed out that Stilwell's Chinese troops (numbering 5,500) had also failed.
 By 14 July, Morris Force was down to three platoons.
 A week later, they only had 25 men fit for duty.
 Morris Force was evacuated about the same time as the 77th Brigade.

 The 14th Brigade and the 3rd West African Brigade remained in action, assisting the newly arrived 36th Infantry Division in its advance down the "Railway Valley" south of Mogaung.
 Finally, they were relieved and withdrawn, starting on 17 August.
 The last Chindit left Burma on 27 August 1944.